Eddie Yost: Career statistics

 In an 18-year career, Yost played in 2,109 games, accumulating 1,863 hits in 7,346 at bats for a .254 career batting average along with 139 home runs, 683 runs batted in and an on-base percentage of .394.
 He ended his career with a .957 fielding percentage.
-Yost led the American League in bases on balls on six occasions and logged 1,614 over his 18-year career, ranking him 11th on the all-time walks list.
+Yost led the American League in walks on six occasions and logged 1,614 over his 18-year career, ranking him 11th on the all-time walks list.
 In 1956, he had a .412 on-base percentage while posting a .231 batting average, the lowest batting average with a .400 on-base percentage in major league history.
 Yost hit 28 home runs to lead off a game, a record which stood until Bobby Bonds broke it in the 1970s.

 Yost led American League third basemen eight times in putouts, seven times in double plays, three times in assists and twice in fielding percentage.
 He set American League career records with 2,356 putouts, 3,659 assists, and 6,285 total chances.
 His 2,356 putouts ranks him third all-time among third basemen behind Brooks Robinson and Jimmy Collins.
 In 1960, he surpassed Pie Traynor's major league record for most games played as a third baseman with 1,865 games.
 Yost was the first third baseman in history to appear in more than 2,000 games.
 Baseball historian Bill James ranked Yost 24th all-time among third baseman in his Historical Baseball Abstract.

 Yost attended New York University during the off-season, from which he earned a Master's degree in physical education in 1953.